What are Dental Implants?

 Dental Implants are a surgical fixture that is placed into the mouth and allowed to fuse with the bone over the span of a few months.
 Dental implants in Mexico are considered the high standard of care for replacement of missing teeth.

-The dental implant acts as a replacement for the root of a missing tooth.
+The dental implant acts as a substitute for the root of a missing tooth.
 In turn, this “artificial tooth root” serves to hold a replacement tooth or bridge.
 Dental implants are durable and do not become loose like dentures.
 They do not need support from surrounding teeth.
 This makes them a better alternative than other available options.
 Patients lose their teeth from disease, gingivitis, decay or injury.
-Whatever reason you lost your teeth, rest assured that your smile can be restored.
+Whatever reason you lost your teeth, rest assured that you can restore your smile.

 Surgery is required to receive dental implants; patients seeking them should be in good general and oral health.
 Our Tijuana dentist will affirm whether you are a good candidate for the surgery.

-In certain cases, placing dental implants is difficult due to a lack of proper bone structure.
+In some cases, placing dental implants is difficult due to a lack of proper bone structure.
 In these cases, your dentist may suggest a sinus augmentation.
-A sinus lift is a procedure in which the sinus floor is raised and the bone is developed for implants to be placed.
-In other cases, a ridge modification may be performed.
-A ridge modification entails a lifting of the dental bridge.
-Defects are filled with bone or bone substitutes.
-Afterward, implants can be successfully placed.
+A sinus lift is a procedure that involves raising the sinus floor, and we mold the bone structure to make implants possible.
+In other cases, we may need to perform a ridge modification.
+The procedure entails a lifting of the dental bridge.
+The next step is to fill the defects with bone or bone substitutes.
+Only then can the implants be placed.

 How do Dental Implants Work?

-Dental implants replace missing teeth, and the design of a dental implant is based on the structure of a natural tooth.
+Dental implants replace missing teeth.
+They are designed to fit perfectly as a natural tooth would in your mouth.
 A natural tooth is one piece commonly described as having two main parts:

 - First part is the crown that sits above the gums.